(Lee Bailey, Fresh Water Fishing Hall of Famer, is also one of the nation’s most recognized pro bass fishermen)

 I grew a huge fan base qualifying for 3 Classics

 It turned out to be an even bigger career boost.
-I grew a huge fan base qualifying for 3 Classics and 2 FLW Championships, competing in over 200 pro events.
-Kids and adult fisherman that followed me throughout my career.
-The exposure I was able to give my sponsors and fans was mind boggling.
+I grew a huge fan base, qualifying for 3 Classics and 2 FLW Championships, competing in over 200 pro events—kids and adult fishermen who followed me throughout my career.
+The exposure I gave my sponsors and fans was mind-boggling.
 These events gave me some of the biggest credentials ever, as did qualifying for the very first Bassmaster Elite Series.
 This was the top dog of tournament fishing.
-Only the top 100 anglers world wide could qualify for this most prestigious trail.
-With 10 regular season tournaments and payouts over $400,000.
+Only the top 100 anglers worldwide could qualify for this most prestigious trail.
+With 10 regular season tournaments and payouts of over $400,000.
 Paying $100,000 to first place and $10,000 at 50th place.
-Made it the place to prove yourself and increase your exposure 10 fold.
+Made it the place to prove yourself and increase your exposure 10-fold.

 Lectures and seminars became a standard for me.
-Teaching bass fishing through the winter months at sport shows and clubs.
+Teaching bass fishing through the winter months at sports shows and clubs.
 My promotional platform was as good back then as it is today.
 I sold sponsorships to the casting pond to pay for it.
-This started out when I didn’t have much money.
-However, by doing this it grew my marketing capabilities and value tremendously.
+This started when I didn’t have much money.
+However, doing this significantly increased my marketing capabilities and value.

-Lee Fishing Hall of Famer helped set up many environmental and fishing programs
+Lee, a Fishing Hall of Famer, helped set up many environmental and fishing programs

-My growing reputation and devotion to fishing brought me to sit on many board of directors to help with the environment and fishing programs.
-I was able to help set up many ways to teach our young new anglers the skills of casting and learning how to locate and catch fish.
-This is just the beginning of what I have done being dedicated to our youth and the sport of fishing.
-My many written articles, books, designs and photos have been featured in numerous publications including BASSMASTER, B.A.S.S.
-Times, In-Fisherman and Fishing Tackle Retailer magazines.
+My growing reputation and devotion to fishing led me to serve on many boards of directors to support environmental and fishing programs.
+I helped set up many ways to teach our young anglers the skills of casting, locating, and catching fish.
+This is just the beginning of what I have done, being dedicated to our youth and the sport of fishing.
+My many articles, books, designs, and photos have been featured in numerous publications, including BASSMASTER, B.A.S.S.
+Times, In-Fisherman, and Fishing Tackle Retailer.

 Then came the Foxwoods Bass Challenge.
 The most professional and largest payout trail ever in the history of New England.
 I ran and produced the Foxwoods Bass Challenge tour for years.